DNA evidence found near scene of Charlie Kirk's shooting matches suspect, FBI director says

 Tributes to Kirk continue across the country.
 A line of mourners wrapped around the Kennedy Center in Washington for a vigil on Sunday, and there were moments of silence at several professional sporting events.

-Vice President JD Vance, who counted Kirk as a close friend, planned to serve as a substitute host on Monday for Kirk's talk show on Rumble, a streaming platform.
+Vice President JD Vance, who counted Kirk as a close friend, served as a substitute host on Monday for Kirk's talk show on Rumble, a streaming platform.

 “Please join me as I pay tribute to my friend,” Vance wrote on social media.